Our Bylaws

 a.
 A director of the Association shall not be personally liable to the Association or its members for monetary damages for conduct as a director, except for liability of the director (a) for acts or omissions which involve intentional misconduct by the director or a knowing violation of law by the director, or (b) for any transaction from which the director will personally receive a benefit in money, property or services to which the director is not legally entitled.

-G. Indemnification of Directors.
+G Indemnification of Directors

 a.
 The Association shall, to the full extent and under all circumstances permitted by applicable law, indemnify any individual made a party to a proceeding because that individual is or was a director of the Association and shall, following the procedure outlined below, advance or reimburse the reasonable expenses incurred by such individual in advance of final disposition of the proceeding.

 b.
 A request for indemnification must be submitted to the Board and considered at a regular or special meeting of the Board.
-The Board must determine by majority vote of a quorum consisting of directors not at the time a party to the proceeding that the director has met the standard of conduct described in the next subsection.
-If such a quorum cannot be obtained, a majority of the directors not a party to the proceeding shall select special legal counsel to determine the request for indemnification.
+The Board must determine by majority vote of a quorum consisting of directors not at the time a party to the proceeding that the director has met the standard of conduct described in the next If such a quorum cannot be obtained, a majority of the directors not a party to the proceeding shall select special legal counsel to determine the request for indemnification.
 Approval of the indemnification and evaluation of the reasonableness of expenses shall be made in the same manner, except that if the determination is made by special legal counsel, the evaluation of reasonableness of expenses shall be made by majority vote of those directors entitled to select the special counsel.

 c.
-Standard for indemnification.
-The Association may indemnify an individual made a party to a proceeding because the individual is or was a director against liability incurred in the proceeding if:
+Standard for The Association may indemnify an individual made a party to a proceeding because the individual is or was a director against liability incurred in the proceeding if:

 i.
 The individual acted in good faith;

 ii.
-The individual reasonably believed: (a) In the case of conduct in the individual’s official capacity with the Association, that the individual’s conduct was in its best interests; and (b) In all other cases, that the individual’s conduct was at least not opposed to its best interests; and (c) In the case of any criminal proceeding, the individual had no reasonable cause to believe the individual’s conduct was unlawful.
+The individual reasonably believed: (a) In the case of conduct in the individual’s official capacity with the Association, that the individual’s conduct was in its best interests; and (b) In all other cases, that the individual’s conduct was at least not opposed to its best interests; and (c) In the case of any criminal proceeding, the individual had no reasonable cause to believe the individual’s conduct was The termination of a proceeding by judgment, order, settlement, conviction, or upon a plea of nolo contendere or its equivalent is not, of itself, determinative that the director did not meet the standard of conduct described in this section.

-iv.
+iii.
 The Association may not indemnify a director: (a) in connection with a proceeding by in the right of the Association in which the director was adjudged liable to the Association; or (b) in connection with any other proceeding charging improper personal benefit to the director, whether or not involving action in the director’s official capacity, in which the director was adjudged liable on the basis that personal benefit was improperly received by the director.

 Any indemnification provided under this Article shall, unless limited by the terms of the undertaking to indemnify, continue as to a person who has ceased to be a director and shall inure to the benefit of his or her heirs, executors, and administrators.